jacklul/USharpVideo-Subtitles/README.md

     - when using **USharpVideo** - **USharpVideoPlayer** (**Target Video Player** field)
     - in any other case - **VRCUnityVideoPlayer** or **VRCAVProVideoPlayer** (**Base Video Player** field) - depends on which one you're using ([you can change this dynamically](https://github.com/jacklul/USharpVideo-Subtitles#subtitlemanagersetvideoplayerbasevrcvideoplayer-void))
 7. Add a reference in the `Subtitles/Overlay` object (**Video Screen** field) to the video player's screen object, the overlay will copy the position and rotation of the screen on start
-    - if this doesn't work for you then drag `Subtitles/Overlay` object into the video player's screen object and then reset transform values on it
+    - if this doesn't work for you then you will have to manually adjust `Subtitles/Overlay` object's position and rotation to match the video screen object

 ## Quick API reference